Student Protests Intensify amid Police Crackdown on UCLA, Columbia Campuses

 On this episode of The Final Countdown, host Ted Rall discussed a plethora of topics from around the world, including the ongoing student protests against the US' support for the war in Gaza.

-In the first hour, Ted spoke to Tyler Nixon about the latest from the Donald Trump hush money trial, including Judge Merchan's decision to fine the former president for violating the gag order.
+In the first hour, Ted spoke to lawyer and political commentator Tyler Nixon about the latest from the Donald Trump hush money trial, including Judge Merchan's decision to fine the former president for violating the gag order.

-In the last hour of the show, Mark Sleboda spoke to Ted about the Russian military's advances east of Donetsk amid a break in the Kiev regime's front-lines.
+In the last hour of the show, international relations and security analyst Mark Sleboda spoke to Ted about the Russian military's advances east of Donetsk amid a break in the Kiev regime's front-lines.

-Lastly, Ted spoke to Scott Stantis about the presidential polls, which show Donald Trump's steady gains against archrival Joe Biden.
+Lastly, Ted spoke to Scott Stantis, award winning cartoonist, about the presidential polls, which show Donald Trump's steady gains against archrival Joe Biden.

+The views and opinions expressed in this program are those of the speakers and do not necessarily reflect the position of Sputnik.

 We'd love to get your feedback at radio@sputniknews.com